-It emphasizes the interconnected nature of the past, present, and future, and serves as a reminder that by controlling your present and futures lives, you can get rid of bad karma or energy of the past (from both your current or previous life).
+It emphasizes the interconnected nature of the past, present, and future, and serves as a reminder that by controlling your present and future lives, you can get rid of bad karma or energy of the past (from both your current or previous life).

 Although you cannot change the past, you can address the wrongs you’ve done to achieve a more positive future.
-“Each step leads to the next step and so forth and so on”
+“Each step leads to the next step and so forth and so on”.

 7. The Law of Focus

 The karmic Law of Focus shows you that if you want to achieve something in life, you must set your mind to it.

 Focus is an essential part of success.
 Do not try to accomplish multiple tasks at once, as overloading your brain with thoughts and goals is unhealthy.
 You will be much more successful and productive in life by directing your focus on one task at a time.

 There is a Buddhist saying that “if our focus is on spiritual values, it is impossible to have lower thoughts such as greed or anger”.
 According to this quote, you will not focus on your lower emotions, such as anger or jealousy if you focus on your higher values in life.

 The Law of Giving and Hospitality teaches that what you claim to believe must manifest into your actions.

 In other words, if you believe a certain thing, then you will be called upon at some point to demonstrate your commitment to that truth.

 This encourages you to make sure that your actions are in line with your deeper beliefs.